-The First Book of Space Travel: How a Female Author & Illustrator Got Kids Into Science in 1953
+The First Book of Space Travel: How a Woman Writer and Illustrator Enchanted Kids with Science in 1953

 “If I were a fairy godmother, my gift to every child would be curiosity.”

 Vintage science illustrations hold a special charm, and illustrated children’s science books by women are a (heartening) rarity even today, so a woman who got kids excited about science half a century ago is nothing short of a cultural hero.
 Such is the case of Jeanne Bendick, who authored and illustrated more than one hundred mid-century children’s books about science and technology.
 An advocate of questions over answers as the key to the scientific mind and a champion of combinatorial creativity who recognized that all ideas build on those that came before, she articulated her ethos with inspiring eloquence: